Calls to boycott the black woman-owned brand The Honey Pot Company backfired spectacularly

 “There are countless reasons why investors aren’t funding black women-owned businesses, and a lot of those reasons are issues we have little to no control over.
 However, what we can control is how hard we work to be successful and make a difference in our communities in spite of the funding gap,” says Bluitt.
 “The work Target is doing to help black women—particularly in the beauty and wellness space—to get a seat at the proverbial table is much needed.
 They are providing visibility and market share-building opportunities for indie brands that may not find their way onto the shelves otherwise and that quite honestly, a lot of retailers may overlook.”

 Ultimately, the hate that poured in only inspired more support for Honey Pot.
-There are several twitter threads with people of various backgrounds encouraging users to leave positive reviews of the brand on Trustpilot, which has since suspended comments, pending an investigation by Trustpilot’s Content Integrity team.
+There are several Twitter threads with people of various backgrounds encouraging users to leave positive reviews of the brand on Trustpilot, which has since suspended comments, pending an investigation by Trustpilot’s Content Integrity team.
 Dixon, who was inundated with interview requests, told BuzzFeed yesterday that her company’s sales were 40% to 50% higher than usual for on a typical day.
 Twitter user Cat Adell created a GoFundMe in order to raise money to buy Honey Pot products and donate them to the Downtown Women’s Shelter in Los Angeles.
 At publication time, $300 of a $400 goal had been raised.

 Target refrained from weighing in on the discussion on Twitter, but a spokesperson for the company did issue this statement to Fast Company: